 Schooltree's original rock opera is about a girl who loses her body and must journey as a ghost through a parallel world of the collective unconscious to get it back.
-Both urban folklore and metaphysical fairy tale, Heterotopia was developed over several years and recorded as a double album in the tradition of ambitious concept albums like Quadrophenia, Ziggy Stardust, and Lamb Lies Down on Broadway.
-It is now available here.
+Both urban folklore and metaphysical fairy tale, Heterotopia was developed over several years and recorded as a double album in the tradition of ambitious concept albums like Quadrophenia, Ziggy Stardust, and The Lamb Lies Down on Broadway.

-Heterotopia follows the classic hero's quest cycle.
-It explores the themes of dystopia, dissociation, and the spaces we occupy - how they relate and interact with one another to create transformation.
-Underachiever Suzi is just another turn-of-the-21st-century loser, until the day she sees something strange in an alley and follows it straight down a manhole.
-In an abyss of nothingness she loses her body, and must journey incorporeally through a parallel world of the collective unconscious on a psychedelic pilgrimage to get it back.
-But something is wrong in Otherspace; it has been overtaken by shadows and chaos.
-In order to become whole again, Suzi must delve into the origins of this world's darkness, going from the neon lights of her plasterboard horizon home to the bottom of a cursed river’s malevolent lullaby, where the fate of Otherspace and her own are inextricably linked.
+Underachiever Suzi loses her body and must make her way through a parallel world of the collective unconscious to get it back.
+But the road she travels has been overtaken by shadows and chaos.
+In order to become whole again, Suzi must uncover the origins of this darkness, in a journey that takes her from the neon lights of her plasterboard horizon home to the bottom of a cursed river, where the fate of this place and her own are inextricably linked.

 The live experience